 Fontina cheese is also very salty, and the sodium intake from 100 grams of it will amount to 33% of your RDI.
 Looking down at the vitamin and mineral composition, the highlights of Fontina are the Calcium, Phosphorus, Zinc, Selenium, Vitamin B12 Vitamin A, and Vitamin K2 which can all be found in fairly high percentages.
 In fact, eating 100 grams of Fontina will give you 55% of your RDI for Calcium.

 Fontina cheese is really great, but the fact is that in many parts of the world it is not really available and even where it is, you won’t exactly find it in every single supermarket.
 This is why people often ask what is a good cheese substitute.
 The truth is, Fontina does not have any special features past its flavor and standard cheeses such as Gouda, Emmentaler or Provolone will do the trick just fine.

-If you are trying to cook a pasta, pizza or sandwich that has Fontina on the recipe ingredients list and can’t find this stuff, try other semi-firm cheeses.
-Use the one you like the most flavor wise and the fact is that nothing bad will happen.
-We hope as you read this article you better are better understand the various types of cheese substitute.
+If you are trying to cook pasta, pizza, or a sandwich that has Fontina on the recipe ingredients list and can’t find this stuff, try other semi-firm cheeses.
+Use the one you like the most flavor-wise and the fact is that nothing bad will happen.
+We hope as you read this article you better are better understand the various types of cheese substitutes.

 Fontina Cheese Health Implications

 When it comes to your health Fontina has implications both ways.
 On the one hand, it is very fat and caloric, which you usually don’t want, but on the other, it is rich in protein and vitamins and minerals, which actually makes it good.
 So let us examine the implications in more detail.

 Vitamin K2 has been shown to be very important to keeping a healthy skeleton.
 A serving of Fontina will give you over 150% of the recommended daily intake for this vitamin, so this is a definitive plus.